Protecting our students from the DeVos agenda

 “A child’s success should not depend on a gamble, and yet today’s visit by President Trump and Education Secretary Betsy DeVos shows they’re doubling down on failed policies like voucher schemes that steal taxpayer dollars from public schools to fund private and for-profit schools, all at the expense of students.
 For too long, these schemes have experimented with our children’s education without any evidence of real, lasting positive results.
-The Trump-DeVos agenda does nothing to provide opportunity to all of our students, and that is evident here in Florida.
+The Trump-DeVos agenda does nothing to provide opportunity to all of our students.

 “What’s also troubling is that vouchers undermine accountability to parents and taxpayers.
 Private and for-profit schools that receive taxpayer-funded vouchers have almost complete autonomy on how they operate.
 They can pick and choose which students they want and which students they’ll turn away.
 These schools don’t have to follow academic standards, don’t have to hire qualified teachers and don’t have to disclose financial decisions to the public.